Nevada caucuses: Relevance magnified by New Hampshire primary results

 “Caucuses are so funky,” Erwin said.
 “I’m in it every day and it’s hard to have a handle on what everybody’s doing.”

 As for other candidates, two of those interviewed for this piece said they see and feel each other’s presence but, Donald Trump, not so much.

 “We assume Trump is here too but don’t see it as much,” said one politco, who asked not to be named.

 Ironically, the two candidates whose teams failed to respond to email and phone calls asking for input are supporters of the New Hampshire victors: Trump and Sanders.

 Trump Nevada Director Charles Munoz said a week ago he would have to get permission from leadership before being interviewed.
-He never got back to the Appeal.
+He never got back.

 An email to the Sanders campaign drew no response and a phone message asking his Nevada director Joan Kato to respond went unanswered.

 One Nevada office holder all of the Republicans would love to have in their corner is the immensely popular Gov. Brian Sandoval.
 But he has, thus far, refused to commit, instead waiting to see how things shake out.